clodman84/clodbot420/CONTRIBUTING.md

-# Its too bad for someone to feel like contributing.
+# This is too bad for someone to feel like contributing.

 but if you do feel like it. go ahead